 Sick leave usage

-Employees may use accumulated sick leave in six or more minute increments when they are incapacitated due to illness or injury, when they are quarantined and for doctor's appointments.
+Full-time and part-time employees may use accumulated sick leave in any increment when they are incapacitated due to illness or injury, when they are quarantined, and for doctor's appointments.
+They may also use accumulated sick leave as follows:

-Employees may also use up to three days of sick leave in the case of death in the employees’ immediate family, but only after bereavement leave is exhausted.
-Employees may also utilize sick leave in the event of serious illness of parents, spouses, children, grandparents, spouse's parents and grandparents, qualified adults (per CAO Policy 46), any relative for whom employees are legally responsible, or relatives who are residing with and are under the care of employees during the relative's prolonged illness or incapacitation.
+- Full-time employees may use up to three days of sick leave in the case of death in the employee’s immediate family, but only after bereavement leave is exhausted.
+The immediate family for this purpose shall be deemed to include the parents, spouse or qualified adult, spouse's or qualified adult’s parents, children or qualified adults, brothers, sisters, grandparents and grandchildren.
+They may also utilize sick leave in the event of serious illness of parents, spouses, qualified adults, children, grandparents, spouse's or qualified adult’s children, parents and grandparents, and any relative for whom employees are legally responsible, or relatives who are residing with and are under the care of employees during the relative's prolonged illness or incapacitation

 If employees will be out of work due to illness, they are expected to call in and notify their supervisor as early as possible, but no later than the start of the workday.
-If the sick leave absence lasts more than three days, or an employee’s supervisor suspects abuse of sick leave, the supervisor or division director may require the employee to obtain written medical documentation periodically and again when the employee returns to work.
+If the sick leave absence lasts more than three days, or an employee’s supervisor suspects abuse of sick leave, such as in the case of chronic absenteeism, the supervisor or director shall notify the employee of their rights and responsibilities under the Family and Medical Leave Act (FMLA), as required by the Act.
+For employees without approved Family and Medical Leave, the supervisor or division director may require the employee to obtain written medical documentation periodically and again when the employee returns to work.
+Failure of the employee to comply with any such request shall authorize disallowance of sick leave compensation and may be deemed to be absent without leave (AWOL).

 Sick leave carry forward